zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 2. Select a project from the drop-down list in the upper-left corner, and click **Duration** under **Cloud Recording**.
 ![](https://web-cdn.agora.io/docs-files/1566444271323)
 1. Click **Enable Cloud Recording**.
-2. Choose the location of your server, and click **Apply**.
+2. Click **Apply**.

 Now, you can use Agora Cloud Recording and see the usage statistics.

 ## Pass basic authentication

-The RESTful API requires the basic HTTP authentication.
+The RESTful APIs require the basic HTTP authentication.
 You need to set the `Authorization` parameter in every HTTP request header.
 For how to get the value for `Authorization`, see [RESTful API authentication](https://docs.agora.io/en/faq/restful_authentication).

 ## Implement cloud recording